nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 80
 00:04:45,269 --> 00:04:49,018
-[SPEAKER_01]: basically he worked for this healthcare like
+[SPEAKER_01]: basically he worked for this healthcare like, thing.

 81
 00:04:49,252 --> 00:04:54,267